skudlur/RISCulator/README.md

 # RISCulator
-RISCulator is a RISC-V emulator written in Rust.
+RISCulator is a lightweight RISC-V emulator written.

 ## Installation
 - Install the Rust compiler 'rustc' using rustup.